aws-samples/aws-scalable-big-blue-button-example/README.md

 ---
 - Fire up the ECS Cluster: [bbb-on-aws-ecs.template.yaml](./templates/bbb-on-aws-ecs.template.yaml)

-    *The template deploys the ECS cluster and EC2 Autoscaling Group with the Launch Configuration for the Amazon EC2 worker nodes.*
+    *The template deploys the ECS cluster and EC2 Autoscaling Group with the Launch Configuration for the Amazon EC2 worker nodes.
+If the parameter BBBECSInstanceType is set to "fargate" the ECS Cluster will be utilizing AWS Fargate for the tasks and EC2 worker instances as well as Autoscaling Groups will not be created*
 ---
 - Add a turnserver to the stack: [bbb-on-aws-bbbturn.template.yaml](./templates/bbb-on-aws-bbbturn.template.yaml)